You can manage projects and delete/rename files via maiden. But sometimes you’ll need to copy files between your computer and norns, like audio.

 Everything you need will be in the

+dust directory.
 See the file-tree overview in the main docs for an overview of what’s what.

 If things hang and do not connect, try to connect again after restarting Norns (and reconnecting on the SYSTEM / WIFI screen), as well as restarting Cyberduck.